-Late winter to early spring is one of my favorite times to be in the garden: the days are longer, the weather’s warmer, and the air is thick with the heady fragrance of flowers from our orange and mandarin trees.
+Late winter to early spring is one of my favorite times to be in the garden.
+The days are longer, the weather’s warmer, and the air is thick with the heady fragrance of citrus flowers from our orange and mandarin trees.

 When I’m feeling pulled in multiple directions and need to decompress, even for just a few minutes, I simply stand under the canopy of my citrus tree and breathe it all in.